suneelanaidu/flask_portfolio/README.md

 #### Show some practical and fun links (hrefs) like Twitter, Git, Youtube
 #### Show project specific links (hrefs) per page

+- Colin Has made and edit

 ### Implementation progress (August 13th, 2021)
-#### Project entry point is main.py, this enables Flask Web App and provides capability to renders templates (HTML files)
+#### Project entry point is main.py, this enables Flask Web App and provides capability to renders templates (HTML files)e
 #### The main.py is the  Web Server Gateway Interface, essentially it contains a HTTP route and HTML file relationship.
 The Python code constructs WSGI relationships for index, kangaroos, walruses, and hawkers.
 #### The project structure contains many directories and files.
 The template directory (containing html files) and static directory (containing js files) are common standards for HTML coding.
 Static files can be pictures and videos, in this project they are mostly javascript backgrounds.
 #### WSGI templates: index.html, kangaroos.html, ... are aligned with routes in main.py.